-The most expensive unit in this list is the Ableton Push 2
+The most expensive controller in this list is the Ableton Push 2

 It is specially designed for Ableton users and those who want the experience that is different from other MIDI pads.
 With this pad, you can edit and play music without your computer – it can help you divorce your computer and concentrate on your music production.
 It has a solid and well-placed pads as well as an intuitive color display.
 Even though it comes with lots of extras, it still lacks key features like tilt mechanism and a custom case.

 Bigger and Cheap

 For those with larger hands and those that wants a piano-like keyboard, the M-Audio Keyboard with 88-keys will give you all you want.